tonylitianyu/Mobile-Manipulation/README.md

 # Mobile-Manipulation

-Using a youBot mobile manipulator to perform a pick-and-place task for a cube by planning trajectory, performing feedback control, and calculating odometry for the omnidirectional wheels.
+In the coppeliasim, using a youBot mobile manipulator to perform a pick-and-place task for a cube by planning trajectory, performing feedback control, and calculating odometry for the omnidirectional wheels.
 Joint limit is implemented to avoid self-collision and sigularity.

 The code for this project cannot be made public.
 If you are interested, please email me for more details.